marned91/CSS-Frameworks/README.md

 As part of continuous improvement for *Portfolio 2*, the following enhancements were made:

+1. Live hosted page on [Netify](https://css-frameworks-mn.netlify.app/)
-1. **Improved Navigation:** Nav elements now update dynamically based on authentication state, showing relevant links for logged-in and logged-out users.
+2. **Improved Navigation:** Nav elements now update dynamically based on authentication state, showing relevant links for logged-in and logged-out users.
-2. **Pagination Added:** Users can browse social posts across multiple pages, with automatic scrolling behavior and clear visual feedback.
+3. **Pagination Added:** Users can browse social posts across multiple pages, with automatic scrolling behavior and clear visual feedback.
-3. **New Design:** New main colors and images.
+4. **New Design:** New main colors and images.

 # Client and Target Audience